-Energy-efficiency upgrades can reduce operating costs and help improve the overall indoor environment.
+Energy efficiency upgrades can reduce your operating costs and help improve your overall indoor environment.
 For example, you can reduce operating costs by replacing T12 lighting fixtures with high-performance T8s.
-You can also help improve the overall indoor environment with programmable thermostats that manage temperature quality during both business hours and non-business hours.
+You can also help improve the overall indoor environment with programmable thermostats that manage the temperature during both business and non-business hours.
 And with careful planning and the right ComEd Energy Efficiency Program incentives, you can maximize efficiency and ensure a reasonable return on your investment.

 Call 1-855-433-2700 and request a Facility Assessment.
 A ComEd energy engineer will assess your facility and equipment for potential electrical savings during a two-hour site walkthrough.

 Within a month, you will receive a high-level summary recommending energy-saving changes and upgrades that can improve the energy efficiency of your business.

 After you have decided which energy-saving improvements you want to make, consult the ComEd Energy Efficiency Service Provider

 Directory to find a contractor who can provide the products and services you need and help you apply for ComEd Energy Efficiency Program incentives.